Evolve ETFs: Evolve Plans to Launch the Evolve All-in-One UltraYield ETF

 "We are pleased to announce the filing of a preliminary prospectus for EASY, our All-In-One UltraYield ETF," said Raj Lala, President and CEO at Evolve.
-"This one-ticket solution provides exposure to a portfolio of our UltraYield ETFs, initially investing in BIGY, CANY, and INTY."
+"EASY is built as a simple, one-ticket solution that provides diversified global equity exposure while aiming to pay distributions to investors twice per month."

 EASY seeks to provide attractive income and long-term capital appreciation by investing in a portfolio of leading global equity securities that have the potential to generate significant option premiums.
 To enhance yield, as well as to mitigate risk and reduce volatility, EASY will employ a covered call option writing program at the discretion of the Manager.
 The level of covered call option writing may vary based on market volatility and other factors.